 As with most grid products, Spread does not allow in-cell editing of the cells in the row and column headers.

 For more information about the appearance of rows as a result of filtering, refer to Setting the Appearance of Filtered Rows.

 For more information about the appearance of cells, refer to Creating and Applying a Style for Cells.

-Settings applied to a particular row or column override the settings that are set at the sheet level and settings applied at a cell level override the row or column settings.
+Remember that settings applied to a particular row or column override the settings that are set at the sheet level and settings applied at a cell level override the row or column settings.
 Refer to Object Parentage.

 For information on the underlying model responsible for rows and columns, refer to the Understanding the Axis Model.

 For more information on models, refer to Understanding the Underlying Models.